Zsolt Szabó (racing driver)

-Zsolt Dávid Szabó (born 16 November 1995) is a Hungarian racing driver.
-Currently competing in the European Touring Car Cup.
+Zsolt Dávid Szabó (born 16 November 1995) is a Hungarian racing driver who last competed in the European Touring Car Cup.
 He previously competed in the TCR International Series and SEAT León Eurocup.
-Former simulator champion and temporary driver of Formula Racing Miskolc formula student team.
+He is a former simulator champion and temporary driver of Formula Racing Miskolc formula student team.

 Racing career

 Szabó began his racing career in 2015 in SEAT León Eurocup.
 In May 2015, it was announced that Szabó would make his TCR International Series debut with Zengő Motorsport driving a SEAT León Cup Racer.

-Szabó currently competing in European Touring Car Cup with Zengő Motorsport.
+Szabó last competed in the European Touring Car Cup with Zengő Motorsport.